Diamond Education

 Each gemmologist checks the stone without knowing the previous findings, To achieve the most accurate clarity grading.

 The Clarity Scale contains 11 grades.
-Most diamonds grade into the VS (very slightly included) or SI (slight included) levels.
+Most diamonds grade into the VS (very slightly included) or SI (slight include

 Diamond Anatomy - Clarity